STUDENT TOOL LIST

 The following is a list of tools you will need for the class.
 If you have any questions regarding the tools you may contact me here.
 Please note that the links below are to show the type of tool and not necessarily an endorsement of specific retailers.
 If possible, please bring the following tools:

 Cordless drill, ½” chuck preferred, my current favorite is Milwaukee

 Scrapers curved and straight, my preferred thickness is .025" but slightly thicker or thinner works fine.
 Straight scrapers can be shaped to a curved profile in class.

 Hand saw, Japanese Ryoba with rip and crosscut teeth preferred but small western crosscut saw is fine as well

 Great to Have but not Required

-- Travisher (this is a link to Claire Minihan who makes the travisher that I designed.
-I do receive income from this tool) and Reamer made by Tim Manney– there may be some available for sale during the class and there will be some for use during class.
+Travisher (this is a link to Claire Minihan who makes the travisher that I designed.
+I do not receive income from these tools) and Reamer made by Tim Manney– there may be some available for sale during the class and there will be some for use during class.
 We will be using a 6 degree angle on the reamer.